-At The Crossroads transitional living programs for young adults are designed for troubled young men and women who are struggling to live independently, caught up into substance abuse, emotionally immature, and not ready to make it on their own.
+At The Crossroads' transitional living programs for young adults is designed for troubled young men and women who are struggling to live independently, caught up into substance abuse, emotionally immature, and not ready to make it on their own.
 We suggest that parents of struggling young adults look to the professionals of At The Crossroads for immediate help.
 Please consider contacting one of our qualified family advocates to discuss the enrollment process regarding At The Crossroads (please call 866-439-0354).

 At The Crossroads exists solely to assist young adults (ages 18-25) who are struggling by helping them to become successful adults.